Apple II: Legacy

-Industry impact

 The Apple II series of computers had an enormous impact on the technology industry and expanded the role of microcomputers in society.
 The Apple II was the first personal computer many people ever saw.
 Its price was within the reach of many middle-class families, and a partnership with MECC helped make the Apple II popular in schools.
+By the end of 1980 Apple had already sold over 100,000 Apple IIs, and at the introduction of the IIGS, 3 million models in the range had been sold.
+However, in other markets, the range saw rather more limited adoption, with only 120,000 units selling in the UK over this nine-year period.

-By the end of 1980 Apple had already sold over 100,000 Apple IIs.
-Its popularity bootstrapped the computer game and educational software markets and began the boom in the word processor and computer printer markets.
+The Apple II's popularity bootstrapped the computer game and educational software markets and began the boom in the word processor and computer printer markets.
 The first spreadsheet application, VisiCalc, was initially released for the Apple II, and many businesses bought them just to run VisiCalc.
 Its success drove IBM in part to create the IBM PC, which many businesses purchased to run spreadsheet and word processing software, at first ported from Apple II versions.

 The Apple II's slots, allowing any peripheral card to take control of the bus and directly access memory, enabled an independent industry of card manufacturers who together created a flood of hardware products that let users build systems that were far more powerful and useful (at a lower cost) than any competing system, most of which were not nearly as expandable and were universally proprietary.
 The first peripheral card was a blank prototyping card intended for electronics enthusiasts who wanted to design their own peripherals for the Apple II.

 Specialty peripherals kept the Apple II in use in industry and education environments for many years after Apple Computer stopped supporting the Apple II.
 Well into the 1990s every clean-room (the super-clean facility where spacecraft are prepared for flight) at the Kennedy Space Center used an Apple II to monitor the environment and air quality.
 Most planetariums used Apple IIs to control their projectors and other equipment.

 Even the game port was unusually powerful and could be used for digital and analog input and output.
 The early manuals included instructions for how to build a circuit with only four commonly available components (one transistor and three resistors) and a software routine to drive a common Teletype Model 33 machine.
-Don Lancaster used the game I/O to drive a LaserWriter printer.
+Don Lancaster used the game port I/O to drive a LaserWriter printer.